Humane Handling Educational Resources for Farmers, Ranchers, and Small Processors

 Project Outcomes

-We did not have sufficient time in the drafting of the Humane Handling Guide to include labeling requirements.
+We did not have sufficient time and funding in the drafting of the Humane Handling Guide to include labeling requirements.
 While not specific to humane handling regulations, there is some overlap for farmers hoping to use humane handling label claims.
 We hope to one day receive funding to focus on educational approaches around labeling claims for sustainable farmers and ranchers.